FREE Case Evaluation

 Virginia considers domestic violence a pattern of sexual, physical, or emotional abuse and so punishes those convicted of domestic violence based on their existing criminal record.
 First time offenders may receive a sentence of up to one year in jail and/or a fine of $2,500.
 Upon his or her third conviction, however, a convicted party is guilty of a Class 6 felony, which can carry a potential penalty of up to five years in prison and/or a $2,500.00 fine.

-Spousal rape is also covered under § 19.2-218.1, which allows a court to consult with an appropriate social services organization to determine if mental health treatment of the accused is possible, and determine the chance of a positive outcome.
+Spousal rape is also covered under Section 19.2-218.1, which allows a court to consult with an appropriate social services organization to determine if mental health treatment of the accused is possible, and determine the chance of a positive outcome.
 With consent from the accused, alleged victim, the attorney for the commonwealth, and complaining witness to the crime, a court may use its own discretion to suspend sentencing of the accused until the recovery program is completed or terminated.
 No statements or disclosures made by the accused during such therapy are admissible as evidence.
-A Virginia sex crimes lawyer with our firm will be able to help you if you need representation in that area of law as well.
+A Virginia domestic assault lawyer with our firm will be able to help you if you need representation in that area of law as well.
 For more information on Virginia sex crimes, click here.

 In addition, any conviction involving domestic violence may trigger the federal ban on possession of a firearm by a domestic violence offender.
 This ban is significant because of the many professions in which the ability to possess a firearm is essential for employment, such as military service or law enforcement.
 Those charged with a violation of Section 18.2-57.2 should thus consider all ramifications of a possible conviction when consulting with one of the attorneys with our firm.
 Contact a lawyer for a free consultation so that we can help answer any questions that you have regarding an investigation and possible trial.